 Error CS1061 ‘IConfigurationBuilder’ does not contain a definition for ‘AddEnvironmentVariables’ and no accessible extension method ‘AddEnvironmentVariables’ accepting a first argument of type ‘IConfigurationBuilder’ could be found (are you missing a using directive or an assembly reference?)

-Right click on the Project and click on the Manage NuGet Packages
+1. Right-click on the Project and click on the Manage NuGet Packages

-You need to add the Microsoft.Extensions.Configuration.EnvironmentVariables package like below.
+2. You need to add the Microsoft.Extensions.Configuration.EnvironmentVariables package like below.
 Search for the same package and click on the Install button.

-Same way, you can add the Nuget package Microsoft.Extensions.Configuration.UserSecrets.
+In the same way, you can add the Nuget package Microsoft.Extensions.Configuration.UserSecrets.

-The above are the two packages you need to install, if you are getting the error due to AddEnvironmentVariables().
+The above are the two packages you need to install if you are getting the error due to AddEnvironmentVariables().

 There is a chance you might get the same error for the SetBasePath() method.
 In that case, you need to add one Nuget package in the same way as above i.e Microsoft.Extensions.Configuration.Abstractions.